d-lynch95/Blue_Ocean_Travel/README.md

 - I was having an issue with using a carousel.
 The code I was using would not render the carousel correctly.
 Upon further research I realised that carousels are generally not compliant with accessibility standards.
 Instead I opted to use a hero image instead of a carousel.

+- I had a bug with the main Nav as it was not allowing the user to get through to the clickable link locations.
+This was because I had added the links to the mobile-top-header file but had not included them in the base.html file.
+Once I included them in base.html this solved the issue

 - I was having an issue with my webhooks.
 They were not sending the success emails.

 - I had a bug in the footer section.
 It was bleeding into the Div above it and distorting the content.

-- I had a bug with the main Nav as it was not allowing the user to get through to the clickable link locations.

 ### User Testing